 Euronext Lisbon, the only stock exchange in Portugal, is the most prominent trading ground for shares and other securities.
-Securities trading platforms are supervised by the Securities Market Commission, ensuring compliance with transparency and market integrity standards.
+Securities trading platforms are supervised by CMVM, ensuring compliance with transparency and market integrity standards.

 Multilateral trading facilities (MTFs) are also regulated under Portuguese law and constitute alternative trading platforms enabling securities trading beyond conventional stock exchanges.
-MTFs are subject to the Securities Market Commission and offer more adaptable trading conditions at lower costs.
+MTFs are subject to the CMVM's supervision and offer more adaptable trading conditions at lower costs.
 The only MTFs in operation in Portugal are Euronext Growth and Euronext Access, both managed by the Euronext group.

-Organised trading platforms (OTFs) specialise in trading specific securities such as derivatives and have stricter regulations when compared to MTFs.
+Organised trading platforms (OTFs) specialise in trading specific securities such as derivatives and have stricter regulations than MTFs.
 They must satisfy transparency and market integrity criteria while ensuring the absence of conflicts of interest influencing trade execution.

-The new EU DLT Pilot Regime offers the opportunity to develop new types of platforms, but the novelty of this new legal framework has yet to be put to the test in the Portuguese jurisdiction, despite domestic legislation already having been enacted to allow its implementation.
+The new EU DLT Pilot Regime offers the opportunity to develop new types of platforms.
+Nevertheless, the novelty of this new legal framework has yet to be put to the test in the Portuguese jurisdiction, despite domestic legislation already having been enacted to allow its implementation under Decree-Law No 66/2023 of 8 August.

 Finally, crypto exchange platforms can also be considered a regulated marketplace.
-See 7.3 Impact of the Emergence of Cryptocurrency Exchanges for more details.
+See 6.3.
+Impact of the Emergence of Cryptocurrency Exchanges for more details.

-7.2 Regulation of Different Asset Classes
+6.2 Regulation of Different Asset Classes

 Different asset classes will have different regulations and, in some cases, fall under the supervision of different regulators.
-Financial instruments typically fall under the scope of MiFID II, and fintech operators operating marketplaces are supervised by the Securities Market Commission.
-Virtual assets, if qualified as securities, will fall under the jurisdiction of the Securities Market Commission and are regulated by the DLT Pilot Regime and recently enacted domestic regulations.
+Financial instruments typically fall under the scope of MiFID II, and fintech operators operating marketplaces are supervised by the CMVM.
+Virtual assets, if qualified as securities, will fall under the jurisdiction of the CMVM and are regulated by the DLT Pilot Regime and recently enacted domestic regulations.
 At the same time, fintech operators may require authorisation from the Bank of Portugal to operate as virtual asset service providers if non-security virtual assets are traded.